Akashr-18/llm_demo/README.md

-# llm_demo for obj detection and for video.
+# llm_demo for obj detection and for video..